... think of were saddles and not seats or kneeling thwarts.

 Re: What to do about bad knees

 Baker's cyst was the first thing that came to my mind, too, but may not be the only "culprit" for that discomfort.
 Definitely worth using thigh straps and avoid the pressure the knee can receive from pressing the feet back against the foot pegs.
-Also work on the thigh ...
+Also work on the thigh and lower leg muscles with ...

 - Mon Jan 20, 2014 10:34 pm